Louisville is new No. 1, unranked Michigan goes to No. 4

 MOVING OUT

-Florida dropped out from No. 24 despite beating Saint Joseph’s, Miami and Xavier to win the Charleston Classic.
+Florida dropped out from No. 24 despite winning the Charleston Classic last Sunday and knocking off Marshall.

 Xavier was out from No. 25 following the loss to the Gators in the title game.